b1nary/KruemelMonsta/README.md

 KrümelMonsta
 =============

+## BEWARE: Mostly broken atm, i will fix it when the depencies seem stable again

 Ruby-Pcap based Network Traffic sniffer designed to make relevant Information easy acessable.
 Its made to give a new experience in Traffic Sniffing, you finally wont see a flood of nonsense packages.
 You get each connection but you only get detailed information if its useful (and there is a modul for it).
 The HTTP Modul makes it easy to view all HTTP Request, you can start a Proxy directly to use all or a set of the captured cookies.
 And yes its extendable, so extend it to do whatever you want.